The Legend of the White Snake (TV series)

 The Legend of the White Snake (新白娘子传奇) is a 2019 streaming television series starring Ju Jingyi and Yu Menglong.
-It is based on the Chinese folk legend Legend of the White Snake.
+It is based on the Chinese folk legend Legend of the White Snake and a remake of 1992 Taiwanese television series New Legend of Madame White Snake.
 The series airs on iQiyi starting April 3, 2019.

 Synopsis

-Based on the folk legend of the same name, the series is set in the Southern Song Dynasty and focuses on the romance between Xu Xian, a physician based in Lin’an, and Bai Suzhen, a 1000-year-old white snake spirit that has taken the form of a woman.
-Xu and Bai’s cross-species love is opposed by Jin Ruyi, the young daughter of Xu’s master who is infatuated with Xu.
-Ruyi’s obsession with Xu creates a grudge between her and Bai.
-Xu and Bai’s relationship was also initially opposed by Fahai, an orthodox Buddhist monk who harbored a bias against demons.
-Throughout the series, Bai is accompanied by Xiao Qing, a 500 year-old green snake spirit who is later revealed to be a demigod.
-Qing considers Bai as her elder sister after and remains loyal to her.
+Based on the folk legend of the same name, the series is set in imperial China during the Southern Song dynasty and focuses on the romance between Xu Xian, a physician based in Lin'an, and Bai Suzhen, a 1000-year-old white snake spirit that has taken the form of a beautiful young woman.
+Xu and Bai's cross-species love is opposed by Jin Ruyi, the young daughter of Xu's master, who is infatuated with Xu.
+Ruyi's obsession with Xu creates a grudge between her and Bai.
+Xu and Bai's relationship was also initially opposed by Fahai, an orthodox Buddhist monk who harbored a bias against demons and animal spirits.
+Throughout the series, Bai is accompanied by Xiao Qing, a 500-year-old green snake spirit who is later revealed to be a demigod.
+Qing shares a sisterly bond with Bai because of their similarities and remains loyal to her.